uoft-code4lib/focus/README.md

-# Code4Lib - University of Toronto
+# Code4Lib - University of Toronto - Focus On Research

 This directory contains the HTML templates for Focus.